 In participating in Meditation retreats, you’ll quickly realize that despite others being in the room, the experience will largely be a solitary one.
 By the very nature of meditation, you’ll be forced to confront every aspect of your mind, and spending time in this state is not always comfortable, and is not something to take lightly.

-If you want a retreat that will help strengthen your connection to your body, then a Yoga retreat is for you.
+If you want a retreat that will help strengthen your connection to your body, then practicing yoga at a retreat is for you.
 Days on yoga retreats generally consist of 2 – 3 classes a day and are often spent focusing on a specific form of the practice, whether its Vinyasa, Hatha, Yin, Ashtanga, or Bikram Yoga.

-Yoga retreats tend to focus on balance in every way, with the meals being well-rounded and healthy, and the schedule giving you ample downtime to restore your body and mind.
+Yoga retreats tend to focus on balance in every way, with the meals being well-rounded and healthy (often with vegetarian meals as an option), and the schedule giving you ample downtime to restore your body and mind.

 What to Know Before Going on a Yoga Retreat

-Yoga retreats come in different shapes and sizes, with some being more intensive and focusing on the practice itself, some paired with an exotic location and adventure activities, and some more geared toward spirituality and overall wellness.
-Before you sign up for a yoga retreat, make sure you read the fine print and understand exactly what is offered with each experience.
+Yoga retreats come in different shapes and sizes, with some being more intensive and focusing on the practice itself, some paired with an exotic location and adventure activities, and some more geared toward spiritual healing and overall wellness.
+Before you sign up, make sure you read the fine print and understand exactly what is offered with each personalized retreat.